au-research/ARDC-23-things/_things/thing-13.md

 ---
-author: ARDC
+thing: 13
+title: 'Walk the crosswalk'
+short_title: 'Crosswalks'
 description: |
     There are times when metadata created using one standard will need to be transformed or crosswalked to another standard so that metadata can been shared between systems.
-keywords: 'data, research, research data, australia'
-title: 'Walk the crosswalk'
-short_title: 'Crosswalks'
-thing: 13
+overview:
+ - Getting started: start walking the crosswalks for metadata
+ - Learn more: Hands on with crosswalking Dublin Core
+ - Challenge me: Hands-on with XSLT
 categories:
     - "Metadata & more"
 ---

-There are times when metadata created using one standard will need to be transformed or crosswalked to another standard so that metadata can been shared between systems.

--   **Getting started:** start walking the crosswalks for metadata
--   **Learn more**: Hands on with crosswalking Dublin Core
--   **Challenge me**: Hands-on with XSLT

 ## Getting started
 ### Why do we need crosswalks?